gosherfed/REMIL-CONNERT/README.md

-DISCLAIMER: Every layout ideas and designs in this layout is purely FICTIONAL.
+DISCLAIMER: Every idea and design in this layout is purely FICTIONAL.
 The layout uses 100% in-game stock contents.

 REQUIREMENTS: ROLLING LINE (the base game)